Pre-Rural Electrification Administration (REA) Wind Generator Tail Vane Identification Guide

 12. 32V Wincharger sold by Montomery Ward under the name “PowerLite Air Charger” This model used a long "variable pitch starter governor" that was flyweight actuated.
 500W and 1000W were available. ca 1942.

 13. This is the large Wincharger Streamliner, 32V and 110V versions.
 Measures 94”w X 42”h.
 The 110V versions were galvanized.
 32V version was yellow and included the rare Model 260.

 14. Believed to be Breez-Electric Corporation, Chicago, IL, ca 1937.
 Literature claimed "largest, most powerful 6 volt windcharger built!"
 Seen with “Airline (Montgomery Ward) Super-Power” graphics, 26”w X 12”h.
 Breez-Electric also manufactured 32 volt wind-driven farm lighting plants.

 15. Early Parris Dunn called the “Sentinel Gyromatic”, 24-3/4w X 11-1/2”h.

 16. Early Parris Dunn, 38”w X 12”h.
 Seen with “GyroMatic,” “Silvertone,” “Dun-Charger,” Western Auto Truetone” graphics.
 Likely many others.

 18. Earlier Parris Dunn, 6V and possibly 12V.
-Seen with many different radio brand names.
+Seen with many different radio and hardware company names on tail.

 19. Parmak, Parker McCrory Mfg.
 Co, ca 1936, Kansas City MO.
 6V wind electric plant known as the “Vulcan.”
 Parmak was primarily a radio manufacturer.
 Today they produce electric fence equipment.